walquis/libarchive-ruby-static/README.md

 About build-xplatform-probably-stale.rb - It was working last I checked, but I moved away from it due to the differing packaging needs of Windows and Linux:  Windows mswin32 and mingw32 gems can package the same binary as distinct architectures, but the Rubies on Ubuntu and RedHat are indistinguishable from an architecture perspective, so a single "x86_64-linux" build cannot be pre-built and packaged.
 Instead, the gem on Linux needs to compile upon install.

-This library supports a "gem install fig" that should work on any Linux system, and any Windows ruby-1.9.2 systems (at least, those with mingw32 and mswin32 platforms).
+This gem supports a "gem install fig" (as of a fig version soon after 0.1.37) that should work on any Linux system, and any Windows ruby-1.9.2 systems (at least, those with mingw32 and mswin32 platforms).
 A "gem install fig18" will work for Windows Ruby 1.8.6 systems.